plantfansam/kubernetes-101/workshop/_workshop_pages/10-resources.md

 title: "Resource requests and limits in Kubernetes"
 ---

-After moving its application to Kubernetes, HyprSk8l Pizza is seeing sporadic performance issues.
+After moving itopping suggestion servicelication to Kubernetes, HyperScale Pizza is seeing sporadic performance issues.
 Some investigation reveals that these issues are correlated with the `/extremely-expensive-operation` endpoint in the `topping-suggestion-service` application.
 It turns out that when this endpoint is hit, the pod running the application starts hogging RAM to the point that other requests are slowed down.
 Shocking!
 I can't believe it was that endpoint...

 ## Limiting resource usage